MediaSavvy/MediaSavvy_Wiki/Wiki/UnsafeSites.md

 - **AVG:**  Owned by Avast.

-- **CCleaner:**  Owned by Avast, best to use built in win 11 tool or bleachbit.
+- **CCleaner:**  Owned by Avast, best to use built-in Windows 11 tool or bleachbit.

 - **Private Internet Access:**  Owned by malware distributor Kape.